ibm-cloud-docs/pattern-maximo-on-satellite/pre-certification.md

 ## Pre-certification questions
 {: #pre-certification-scope}

-Table 1 below captures the questions.
+The table below captures the high-level questions.
 | Category | Question | Notes |
 |---|---|---|
 | General | Have you created a Contacts page so that after a deal closes everyone knows who was involved? | |